AVJdataminer/AVJdataminer.github.io/CoverLetter1.md

 Dear Hiring Team,

-I am writing to express my interest in your Data Scientist role.
+I am writing to express my interest in your Lead Data Scientist role.
 I am an experienced machine learning practitioner, with a knack for leveraging data to derive actionable information for business solutions.

 This is what I do:
 - [X]  Lead the design, development, implementation, and documentation of predictive modeling solutions that drive growth and add value to your business enterprises.